libreninja/libreninja.github.io/_posts/2016-03-13-welcome-to-jekyll.markdown

 difference of s1 and s2: set{ 1, 3, 5 }
 {% endhighlight %}

 Finally, we can have babel write transpiled files out to disk and run them in ordinary vanilla javascript node environments.
-Create a 'dist' folder and tell babel to write the output files there.
+This is useful when you want to package the code for deployment environments where you might not want to transpile on the fly.
+We can create a 'dist' folder in our project.
+And then tell babel to write the output files there.

 {% highlight bash %}
 $ mkdir dist
 $ babel *.js -d dist/.
+bootstrap.js -> dist/bootstrap.js
+index.js -> dist/index.js
+set-operations.js -> dist/set-operations.js
+$ node dist/index
+s1: set{ 1, 2, 3, 4, 5 }
+s2: set{ 2, 4, 6, 8, 10 }
+union(s1, s2) //=> set{ 1, 2, 3, 4, 5, 6, 8, 10 }
+intersection(s1, s2) //=> set{ 2, 4 }
+difference(s1, s2) //=> set{ 1, 3, 5 }
 {% endhighlight %}

-Look how far we've come.
-From this point, it should be easy enough to automate or customize the process to suit your needs.
+Just look at how far we've come.
+We are living in the future, today.
+At this point, it should be easy enough to automate or customize this process to suit your needs.
 So I'll wrap up this post and let you get to it.
+Your feedback is appreciated.
+Please share your thoughts and ideas in the comments below.
 Thanks for reading!
-Your feedback is appreciated.
-Please share your thoughts and ideas about this post in the comments below.